crodrigoquero/C4Imaging/README.md

 ### Tipical Workflow Processes

-- __Ducumental Approval / Human Aproval Process:__ Common business processes that require someone to sign off on the data at certain stage.
+- __Documental Approval / Human Aproval Process:__ Common business processes that require someone to sign off on the data at certain stage.
 An approval workflow is a logical sequence of tasks, including human approval and rejections, to process data.
-- __Data Processing:__ Data processing is a series of operations that are carroed out on data, files and documents.
-These operations are traceable and can be organized sequentially or in parallel.
+- __Data Processing:__ Data processing is a series of operations that are carried out on data, files and documents.
+These operations are traceable and can be organized sequentially or in parallel. __This project__ implement one of those.
 - __Long Running Processes:__ A persistent workflow that can can last for hours, days or months.
 For example, the workflow send an order to an external system and waits for a response.
 The durantion is less important than the fact that you potentially have to wait, which is the case in almost any situation where remote users or remote communications are involved.

 ### Exsisting Solutions